 What is a Dance Studio Form?

 A dance studio form is any document that dance studio owners use to gather information from their current students, prospective students, students’ caregivers, and staff members.
-This includes dance class registration forms, employee agreement forms, and late tuition notice forms—just to name a few examples.
+This includes dance class registration forms and late tuition notice forms—just to name a few examples.

 Dance studio forms allow you to get to know these individuals, learning information like their names, contact information, interests, medical needs, goals, t-shirt sizes, and more.
 This allows you to easily get in touch with your dance community members and ensure you’re accommodating their needs.